m5lk3n/windich/website/src/README.md

 ## Key

-Windig uses OpenWeather which requires an API key. **At this point in time, using the OpenWeather API is only free of charge up until 1000 API calls per day!** (So far, when using Windig 24/7 20 refreshes per hour are within the free tier.)
+Windich uses OpenWeather which requires an API key. **At this point in time, using the OpenWeather API is only free of charge up until 1000 API calls per day!** (So far, when using Windich 24/7 20 refreshes per hour are within the free tier.)
 Please read [OpenWeather Pricing](https://openweathermap.org/price) for details.

 Long story short, please sign up and bring your own key.
 OpenWeather API keys are managed on [the account page](https://home.openweathermap.org/users/sign_in).